Native languages preservation

 What was Gabrielino clothing like?
 Did the Gabrielinos wear feather headdresses and face paint?

-Originally, Gabrieleno people didn't wear much clothing-- men wore only
+Gabrieleno people didn't wear much clothing in the warm Southern California climate-- men wore only

 an Indian loincloth,